Safely Opening the Club Doors to Embrace the “New Normal”

 During this unprecedented health crisis, we understand the implications these challenges have on our community.
-The Boys & Girls Clubs of Bloomington continue to work tirelessly with our partners, local school districts, health care providers, government officials and other organizations to determine how we can best serve Club youth.
+The Boys & Girls Clubs of Bloomington continue to work tirelessly with our partners, local school districts, health care providers, government officials and other organizations to determine how we can best serve Club youth during these unknown times.

 –> Daily health screens will be obligatory for all staff and members.

-–> Proper hand hygiene procedures will take place at scheduled intervals.
+–> Proper hand hygiene procedures will take place at scheduled 45-minute intervals.

-–> Members will be placed in static groupings, or pods, to limit direct contact within the Club.
+–> Members will be placed in static groupings, or “youth pods”, of no more than 15 to limit direct contact within the Club or youth pod facility.

-All activities will encourage physical distance of 6 ft. between members and staff.
+–> All activities will encourage physical distancing of 6 ft. between members and staff.

-–> Members and staff will wear face masks throughout the program unless social distancing is manageable
+–> Members and staff will wear face masks throughout the program unless members are stationary and eating.

 –> Daily cleaning procedures will ensure high-touch surfaces are frequently disinfected.